dshev003/Israel/README.md

 | 1949-1951 | Mapai | Aryeh Bahir       | Male   |  42 |       1906 | Aryeh Geller        | 1               | Odessa     | City                   | Kherson Governorate        | Russian Empire | Ukraine                 | 1924                | Ashkenazi |       |
 | 1949-1951 | Mapai | David Bar-Rav-Hai | Male   |  54 |       1894 | David Borovoi       | 1               | Nizhyn     | Town                   | Chernigov Governorate      | Russian Empire | Ukraine                 | 1924                | Ashkenazi |       |

+## Plots

+Barplots and charts are an important visual aid to gain a better general understanding of the data that was collected.
+Here is a prudent example.
+Between the 1880s and Israel’s independence, immigration took place in several stages.
+We can observe that the cohort of future MKs who arrived in Ottoman Palestine in 1913 was much older than the future MKs who arrived just a year later.
+On average, it appears that the future MKs who arrived earlier were more likely to have changed their names in line with Hebrew conventions than those who arrived later.
+However, there are exceptions.
+The cohort that made aliyah in 1940 had Hebraized names in contrast to those that arrived in 1938 and 1939.
+On the flipside, those individuals who arrived in 1923 did not change their names, even though most of the arrivals between 1921 and 1932 did change them.
+However, it must be underscored that the sample size is only 130.

 ``` r
 ggplot(df, aes(Birth.Year, Date.of.Immigration, colour = Hebraized.Name.)) +
   geom_point() +